pragmagrid/pragma-meetings/pragma29/mini-PRAGMA/prerequisites.rst

 Prerequisites
 ==============
+This page lists the required software that needs to be donwloaded and installed on your laptop prior to the workshop.

+`Back`_

 .. contents::

-This section lists the required software that needs to be donwloaded and installed on your laptop prior to the workshop.

 Your laptop hardware
 ----------------------------
 Your laptop should meet the requirements outlined in the `Virtual Box End User Documeentation <https://www.virtualbox.org/wiki/End-user_documentation>`_.
 To run lifemapper images on your laptop the following requirements must be met: